-A second focus for Dr. Rigotti is women?s health and women?s careers in medicine.
-She was a founding member of the MGH Women?s Health Associates, one of the nation?s first women?s health practices.
+A second focus for Dr. Rigotti is women's health and women's careers in medicine.
+She is a founding member of MGH Women's Health Associates and serves as Director of Mass General's Office of Women's Careers.

 Dr. Rigotti does clinical research to identify new treatment methods and health services research to evaluate the implementation of effective treatment methods to health care settings.